wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-linux-create-upload-generic.md

 		ResourceDisk.EnableSwap=y
 		ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-- Em "/etc/sudoers", exclua o comentário ou remova as seguintes linhas, se elas estiverem presentes:

-		Defaults targetpw
-		ALL    ALL=(ALL) ALL

 - Por fim, execute os comandos a seguir para desprovisionar a máquina virtual:

 		# sudo waagent -force -deprovision